When to start Kindergarten

 While they still might seem little, it is important to begin planning for their education journey.

-Without exception, the Department of Education (DE) will only provide one year of three-year-old kindergarten and families cannot opt to pay for a second year.
-The DE guidelines state that a second funded year of four-year-old kindergarten can only be granted where a child has delays in at least two developmental areas.
+The Department of Education (DE) currently provide one year of funded three and four-year-old kindergarten.
+The DE guidelines state that a second funded year of three or four-year-old kindergarten can only be granted where an early-childhood teacher has assessed the child’s eligibility.

 Combined Groups